awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/gs-python-createapp.md

 ## Create Dependent Resources<a name="gs-python-resources"></a>

-Before you create a Kinesis Data Analytics for Apache Flink application for this exercise, you create the following dependent resources:
+Before you create an Amazon Kinesis Data Analytics for Apache Flink for this exercise, you create the following dependent resources:
 + Two Kinesis streams for input and output\.
-+ An Amazon S3 bucket to store the application's code and output \(`ka-app-<username>`\)
++ An Amazon S3 bucket to store the application's code and output \(`ka-app-code-<username>`\)

 ### Create Two Kinesis Streams<a name="gs-python-resources-streams"></a>